Gd-godz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Thescript 4-lastlines displays the last 10 lines of the file The script 5-firstlines displays the first 10 lines of the file This script 6-thirdline displays the third line of the /etc/passwd file
+Thescript 4-lastlines displays the last 10 lines of the file The script 5-firstlines displays the first 10 lines of the file This script 6-thirdline displays the third line of the /etc/passwd file This script 7-file creates a file with a text in it